joditay/SC1015-Intro-to-DSAI/README.md

        - Get the conclusion that the model is not effective even with high accuracy
        - The highly imbalanced distribution of employees when categorizing by attrition is the major factor for the high accuracy

     d.
-Get the confusion matrix to prove our conclusion
+Get the confusion matrix to back up our conclusion

 *3. Neural Network*